 Morzine is a popular Alpine town with short transfers, extensive terrain, and lively après.
 Part of the Portes du Soleil ski area – Avoriaz, Morzine, Les Gets, Châtel, and Châmpery – you can ski in France and Switzerland.
 There are more than 650km of marked pistes, making it one of the largest ski areas in the world.
 Above all, the resort caters to all levels of skiers and snowboarders.
 Les Gets caters to beginners and improvers with cruisy blues and a dedicated beginner area, while the higher reaches of Chamossiére and Le Ranfoilly in Morzine have challenging reds and blacks.

 After hours, eat and drink your way around Morzine’s 40 bars and restaurants.
 Dine on traditional meals of raclette and cheese fondue in La Chaudanne or Le Clin d’Oeil.
 While the Cavern is a favourite for a few drinks at après and the odd fancy dress party.
-Morzine ski resort is one of the easiest ski resorts to get to, at just one hour and 30 minutes from the airport.
+Morzine ski resort is one of the easiest ski resorts to reach, at just one hour and 30 minutes from the airport.

 If you are looking for ski resorts with short transfers, try Verbier.
 Made up of Verbier, La Tzoumaz, Nendaz, Veysonnaz, Thyon, the Four Valleys has 412km of slopes.
 Pistes are well maintained and cater for advanced skiers with steep, challenging runs and epic off-piste.
 Thrill seekers looking for fresh powder should try the Tortin bowl, famous for its steep incline and giant moguls.

 Verbier’s animated atmosphere makes it a playground for the young – and the young at heart – with fun bars for when the sun sets.
 On the mountain, head to Le Mouton Noir for drinks on the sun terrace with incredible views.
 Back in Verbier, sip bubbles at The King’s Champagne Bar or listen to live bands at Farinet.
 Verbier ski resort is just one hour from the airport.